Sankarabharanam (1980 film): Legacy

 The success of this film triggered a sequence of classical films in Telugu, including Tyagayya (by Bapu), Meghasandesam (by Dasari N. Rao), and Viswanath's own follow-ups: Saptapadi, Saagara Sangamam, Swathi Muthyam, Sruthi Layalu, Swarna Kamalam, Swayam Krushi, Sirivennela, Swarabhishekam, Swati Kiranam.
 S.P.
 Balasubrahmanyam, the Telugu playback singer who rendered all the songs of Sastri's character, has often said this movie was the highlight of his career.
-It got S. P. Balasubrahmanyam his first National Award, and made him a household name across all of South India.
+It got S. P. Balasubrahmanyam his first National Award for singing, and made him a household name across all of South India.
 Film critic Gudipoodi Srihari called it the best Telugu film he has seen after Mayabazar.